DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-5.1.
-Step 1 (Statutory Category): claim 8 is directed to a method of identifying a substrate carrier, therefore, it is directed to a statutory category, i.e., a process (Step 1: YES).
+11.1.
+Step 1 (Statutory Category): claim 8 is directed to a method, therefore, it is directed to a statutory category, i.e., a process (Step 1: YES).

-5.2.2.
-Step 2A, Prong-2 (the claim is evaluated to determine whether the judicial-exception/abstract-idea is integrated into a Practical Application): claim 1 does not claim a particular machine, and do not claim any transformation of a particular article to a different state.
-Furthermore, it does not provide any particular context, thus, do not belong to a particular technological environment, industry or field of use.
-Consequently, the claimed judicial-exception/abstract-idea above are/is not integrated into a practical application and/or apply, rely on, or use to an additional element or elements in a manner that imposes a meaningful limit on the mathematical-calculations/mental-steps, thus, monopolizing the mathematical-calculations/mental-steps in a variety of technologies including but not limited to manufacturing, testing and utilizing semiconductors, etc. (Step 2A, Prong-2: NO. There is no integration of said judicial-exception/abstract-idea into a practical application.
-The claim is just linking said judicial-exception/abstract-idea to the technological field relative to methods for identifying a substrate carrier).
+11.2.2.
+Step 2A, Prong-2 (the claim is evaluated to determine whether the judicial-exception/abstract-idea is integrated into a Practical Application): claim 8 does not claim a particular machine because the magnets, sensors, carriers, first station, object and substrate processing system are not claimed with sufficient specificity and the controller of the specifications is simply a general purpose computer processor, and does not claim any transformation of a particular article to a different state.
+Furthermore, the substrate processing context, is simply linking the claim to a technological environment, industry or field of use but does not explain with sufficient details so one ordinary skilled in the art could determine any improvement in the substrate processing technology.
+Consequently, the claimed judicial-exception/abstract-idea above are/is not integrated into a practical application and/or apply, rely on, or use to an additional element or elements in a manner that imposes a meaningful limit on the mathematical-calculations/mental-steps, thus, monopolizing the mathematical-calculations/mental-steps in the substrate processing technologies, etc., and/or mere instructions to apply the judicial-exception/abstract-idea (Step 2A, Prong-2: NO. There is no integration of said judicial-exception/abstract-idea into a practical application.
+The claim is just linking said judicial-exception/abstract-idea to the technological field relative to systems and a methods for substrate processing).

 In addition, claim 9 further recites the element(s), which are/is simply more mathematical-calculations/mental-steps, value numbers, extra solution activity(s), routine and/or conventional structure(s) previously known to the pertinent industry.